+During the first nine months of Fiscal 2020, we issued an additional \$1.6 billion, net, in DFS debt to support the expansion of its financing receivables portfolio.
 DFS related debt primarily represents debt from our securitization and structured financing programs.
+For DFS debt under securitization programs, our risk of loss is limited to transferred lease and loan payments and associated equipment, and the credit holders under these programs have no recourse to Dell Technologies.
 To fund expansion of the DFS business, we balance the use of the securitization and structured financing programs with other sources of liquidity.
 We approximate the amount of our debt used to fund the DFS business by applying a 7:1 debt to equity ratio to the sum of our financing receivables balance and equipment under our DFS operating leases, net.
 The debt to equity ratio used is based on the underlying credit quality of the assets.
 See Note 4 of the Notes to the Condensed Consolidated Financial Statements included in this report for more information about our DFS debt.

-As of August 2, 2019, margin loan and other debt primarily consisted of the \$4.0 billion Margin Loan Facility.
-In addition, as of August 2, 2019, other unrestricted subsidiary debt consisted of \$62 million in finance leases entered into by VMware, Inc. during the second quarter of Fiscal 2020.
+As of November 1, 2019, margin loan and other debt primarily consisted of the \$4.0 billion Margin Loan Facility.
+We amended the Margin Loan Facility during the first quarter of Fiscal 2020, and increased the principal amount by \$650 million to \$4.0 billion.